Kokusho-gif/nlp_akutagawa/README.md

 # What this does
-This application could generate sentences which seem to be made by Akutagawa(Great writer).
+This application could generate sentences which likely seem to be made by Akutagawa(Great writer).

 Relevant KEYWORD: RNN, LSTM, GRU